piotrwitek/react-redux-typescript-guide/README.md

 # React & Redux in TypeScript - Guidelines & Patterns
-Set of guidelines and patterns teaching how to correctly use TypeScript to fully leverage the power of static typing when working with React & Redux ecosystem.
+Set of guidelines and patterns showing how to leverage static typing when working with React & Redux.

 ### Relevant with TypeScript v2.2 (https://github.com/Microsoft/TypeScript/wiki/Roadmap)
 > powered by github :star: - [star it please](https://github.com/piotrwitek/react-redux-typescript-patterns/stargazers) to keep me motivated to maintain this repo with new TypeScript releases